Saturday, November 2, 2024

 Crutchfield says "to the side pointed at listener" for 5.1, without giving any specific number of degrees, but the picture shows the 5.1 surrounds directly to the side, showing the Dolby picture (but not their diagram).

-Here's what leading Harman scientist (under Floyd Toole) sayd about surround layout (in 2018):
+Here's what leading Harman scientist (under Floyd Toole) Dr Sean Olive said about surround layout (in 2018):

 For example, if you’re setting up a stereo system around a TV or project screen, you’ll want to try and get the right and left front speakers flanking the screen at ±30 degrees angles relative to your seat in front of the screen to ensure a best-class sound experience.
 For surround sound the left and right side and rear speakers should be at angles of ±60-100 degrees, and ±135-150 degrees, respectively.
 After setting up the surround sound, it’s critical that consumers leverage the test sequence in the receiver, which will help ensure that every speaker is set at the proper level and time arrival.

-So Harman was not in line with these other groups.
-The Harman ideas were based on exacting objective psychoacoustic research in their laboratory in California.
+Perahps Harman was not on the same page as Dolby and others.
+The Harman ideas were based on their own objective psychoacoustic research in their laboratory in California.
 (However, I need to get more detail on Dr. Olive's reasonings. than provided here.)
 Perhaps it's in Toole's book, which I think I have.

 Random commenter at AVSForum suggested 90 degrees for 7.1, and somewhere in between that and rear for 5.1.